 Burnt areas in forests can reveal some extreme responses in runoff generation and associated sediment losses.
 Such responses exacerbate the direct effects of fire on vegetation and on the soil physical, chemical and biological properties, compromising their recovery from heat-induced changes.
 Post-fire soil erosion also represents a serious threat to off-site "values-at-risk", through flood generation and transfer of sediments, organic matter, nutrients and pollutants to downstream water bodies.
 Recent field trials in the Portugese case study area have clearly demonstrated that mulching with forest logging residues (widely available in the region) is highly effective in reducing erosion in recently burnt areas.
 The RECARE experiment is testing the effectiveness of mulching to reduce post-fire soil (fertility) losses.
-It involves mulching with eucalypt logging slash at 2 contrasting application rates.
+It involves mulching with eucalyptus logging slash at 2 contrasting application rates.

 |Post-fire mulching experment|

 a. the two mulch application rates tested in the field (2.5 vs. 8 Mg ha-1) had a statistically significant effect on various ground cover categories throughout the first year after the fire, including the litter cover that was targeted by the treatment.
 Immediately after mulching, the litter cover was, on average, 4% in the untreated plots and 48 and 77% in the little- and much-mulch treatments, respectively,corresponding to increases in protective cover of 12 and 19 times.